-Charlie Hester, Auditor, was raised on his family’s farm in New Mexico.
+Charlie Hester, Auditor and Slaughter Specialist, was raised on his family’s farm in New Mexico.
 After graduating with at BBA, he left New Mexico and entered corporate America.
 After 30 years he has returned to his roots.
 Charlie currently lives in Texas where he serves as Business Manager of a vertically integrated family owned food distribution network which includes a grassfed/natural ranch operation, organic farm, meat processing plant, health food store/restaurant, and direct marketing at 14 area farmers’ markets.
 This ranch encompasses a sustainable cattle, hog, sheep, poultry and organic produce operation.

-Tim Linquist, Auditor, graduated from Cal Poly San Luis Obispo in 2000.
+Tim Linquist, Auditor/Slaughter Specialist, graduated from Cal Poly San Luis Obispo in 2000.
 He was born and raised on a cattle ranch in northern California and has been involved in animal production for his entire life including chickens, pigs, sheep, cattle and now goats.
 Tim has worked in the meat industry for the past 10 years and currently runs 300 meat goats for weed and brush control and is developing niche markets for restaurants and specialty shops.
 His wife Lynda and their two sons operate the family’s meat goat operation in Wilder, Idaho.